 Lucy is a common name for the Australopithecus afarensis, an extinct member of the australopithecine.
 The A. afarensis is thought to have lived between 3.9 and 2.9 million years ago in what is now Ethiopia, Kenya, and Tanzania.
 The most famous fossil of the A. afarensis is the partial skeleton nicknamed “Lucy” which was discovered in 1974 by paleoanthropologist Donald Johanson.

-See also What is australian retriever animal?
+See also What is alaskan husky animal?

 Lucy is thought to have had no language or speech abilities.
 However, it is likely that communication was very important and they may have been as vocal as modern chimpanzees.